open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 ### Reduce manual instrumentation to what you need

-Manual instrumentation might introduce inefficiencies that increase agent overhead.
+Too much manual instrumentation might introduce inefficiencies that increase agent overhead.
 For example, using `@WithSpan` on every method results in a high span volume, which in turn increases noise in the data and consumes more system resources.